Donation Tips

 Online Giving Tips

-Before donating online, also review the Attorney General’s Guide for Online Charitable Giving, and be aware of the following:
+Before donating online, be aware of the following:

 1. Be cautious of "look-alike" websites These fraudulent websites may have a slightly different web address (URL).
 Similar looking URLs are sometimes purchased to lure in would-be donors.
 These sites may ask for personal information or install harmful material onto your device.